Non Surgical Treatments

 - People having medical conditions like Diabetes, Thyroid disorders, Renal Dysfunctions, can also be affected from spinal ailments which are secondary to these conditions.
 Also these patients can have weak bones and muscles causing back/neck pain similar to that from spinal disorders.
 The correction of these ailments and its associated effects is necessary for conservatively treatment.

-- 80-85% people with spine complaints get better with conservative line of treatment, by changing their posture, increasing the muscle mass and strength, reducing and maintaining weight, managing their comorbidities and appropriate medications
+- 80-85% people with spine problems get better with conservative line of treatment, by changing their posture, increasing the muscle mass and strength, reducing and maintaining weight, managing their comorbidities and appropriate medications